 - Using a tongue scraper to keep your tongue clean

 - Avoiding sharing of utensils and cutlery with other children

-- Avoiding food with high sugar content
+- Avoiding foods with high sugar content

-- Avoiding late night snacking after they have brushed their teeth
+- Avoiding late-night snacking after they have brushed their teeth

 - Taking your child to the dentist every three months if possible

 Tooth decay may seem inevitable, but proper dental care and treatment can help your child maintain his dental health.
 Ensure you get your little one’s teeth checked by a good dentist, and teach him the importance of dental hygiene and health.